SNAP Benefits in North Carolina: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time.
-You can also get cashback on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+To get started, simply link your EBT card to the app.

-To get started, link your EBT card to the app.
-After you shop, scan your receipt with Benny to receive cashback on items that are SNAP-eligible.
+After you make a purchase, scan your receipt with Benny to receive cashback on the SNAP-eligible items you bought.

 Download Benny to take control of your spending and get more out of your EBT benefits.